giantswarm/docs/src/content/guides/using-persistent-volumes-on-azure/index.md

 ## Expanding Persistent Volume Claims

-Starting with Giantswarm release 12.2.0 Persistent Volume Claims can be expanded by simply editing the claim and requesting a larger size.
+Starting with volumes created on Giantswarm release 12.2.0 clusters, `Persistent Volume Claims` can be expanded by simply editing the claim and requesting a larger size.
 It will trigger an update in the underlying Persistent Volume and Azure Volume (Kubernetes always uses the existing one).

-Please note that for `Managed Disk`-based volumes, it is mandatory to release the PVC (i.e. stop all the Pods that are using it) before the resize operation begins.
+Please note that for `Managed Disk`-based volumes, it is mandatory to release the PVC (i.e. stop the Pod that is mounting it) before the resize operation begins.
 This is a limitation of Azure Cloud that does not apply to `Azure File Share`-based volumes.

 ## Deleting Persistent Volumes